 Jennifer graduated from Northern Arizona University in 2003 with a doctorate in physical therapy.
 She has been part of the TOI team since its inception in 2006, with four of those years in management.

 Jennifer has an undergraduate degree in exercise science and is a certified strength and conditioning specialist (CSCS).
-Jennifer played women’s water polo at NAU and has been a competitive swimmer most of her life.
-She is an active member of the American Physical Therapy Association, currently sitting on the AZ State Government Affairs Committee and Chair of the AZ Political Action Committee.
+Jennifer played women’s water polo for NAU and has been a competitive swimmer most of her life.
+She is an active member of the American Physical Therapy Association, currently serving a 2-year term as the Southern Arizona District Representative for the Arizona Chapter.
+She is also chair of the AZ APTA Political Action Committee and a member of the AZ State Government Affairs Committee.

 As a certified Functional Movement Screen specialist, she has worked with multiple fire departments in Idaho for injury prevention services.
 Jennifer also has prior experience with training and certifying water aerobics instructors nationally through the YMCA.
-She has continued her education by taking multiple courses on functional rehabilitation, upper extremity treatment, and instrument assisted soft tissue manipulation.
+She has continued her education by taking multiple courses on functional rehabilitation, upper extremity treatment, instrument assisted soft tissue mobilization and blood flow restriction training.
 Jennifer is also a level 1 credentialed APTA clinical instructor, which allows her to teach and train PT/PTA students completing clinical rotations at TOI.

-Outside the office, she enjoys spending time with her amazing husband, two adorable children, their high energy dog and a lovable tortoise.
+Outside the office, she enjoys spending time with her amazing husband, two adorable children, their high energy dog, and an easy-going tortoise.